Major Lingo: 1990–1995

-1995–present
+1995–2012

-Since 1995, the lineup for Major Lingo has remained stable, with Bruno on slide, Ziegler on vocals and guitar, Stricker on vocals and bass, and Botterweg on drums and vocals.
+From 1995 until their retirement, the lineup for Major Lingo remained stable, with Bruno on slide, Ziegler on vocals and guitar, Stricker on vocals and bass, and Botterweg on drums and vocals.
 In 2000, the band released Pagan Moon, their first album in seven years.
 In 2002, they celebrated their 20th anniversary with a show in Jerome's Spook Hall, which featured most of the former members of the band joining the current lineup in various configurations, and saw the release of their odds-and-ends album Lost and Found.
 In 2007, they did the same with their 25th anniversary show, which featured 10 of the 11 past and current members of the band, and saw the release of their live CD Arizona Highway Band.

 2012 Retirement

-In August 2012, Major Lingo announced via their webpage that they will be retiring at the end of the year, after 30 years as a band:
+In August 2012, Major Lingo announced via their webpage that they would be retiring at the end of the year, after 30 years as a band:

 Friends, fans, family - there is barely a distinction: For Lingo these three words have come to mean one and the same.
 Yet, the time has come.
 After 30 years of adventures in song, dance, and love, we're calling it a day.

 You've had a magical, profound effect on our lives; you've promoted our growth as song writers and performers by embracing all we have had to offer, and, yes, your generosity helped keep the Lingo van on the highways & put food on our tables.
 Above all, your movement and release fed our souls like nothing could ever achieve.

 Instead of one extravagant, big send-off, our scheduled gigs will be our farewell.
 Let's call it our Fall Finale.
 We hope to see you there, if not in body, then in spirit.

 Blessings & salutations.
 May we always hear, see and feel the music.